conceptsandbeyond/devsecops-labs/Workshop/lab 4-DAST.md

 <br><br>
-### Add DAST ###
+### Add DAST steps ###

 Go through the instructions here for adding DAST action

 https://github.com/marketplace/actions/owasp-zap-full-scan

 You will need target, which is a running web app.
-Use your application URL.
+Use your application URL from above step.

+> **Help?** Verify your DAST steps with pre-built actoins file.

-refer your ZAP action commands with the pre-built commands under job zap_scan: at <i> labs/lab4.2-ZAP.yml </i>
+refer your ZAP action commands with the pre-built commands under job
+zap_scan: at <i> labs/lab4.2-ZAP.yml </i>

 <br>
 you can also copy the pre-built files from labs location by running the following command.